 Depending on your situation and amount required, you’ll be able to make the decision on which to pick.
-A smaller amount required uber urgently at an instant will justify a cash advance withdrawal but if you want a large amount and have a few moments to spare, better to choose the cash instalment plan.
+A smaller amount required uber urgently at an instant will justify a cash advance withdrawal but if you want a large amount and have a few moments to spare, it’s better to choose the cash installment plan.

 For a CIP, you would usually have to either call a CIP designated phone line or fax a form in.
 Some banks occasionally accept forms via email or you can just apply at a bank branch.
-Once approved, funds will be transferred to your elected savings or current account and depending on your bank funds can be in your account as quick as the next working day or as long as 2 weeks (which in turn actually diminishes the truth in it being termed ‘quick’).
+Once approved, funds will be transferred to your elected savings or current account and depending on your bank, funds can be in your account as quick as the next working day or as long as 2 weeks (which in turn actually diminishes the truth in it being termed ‘quick’).
 Do check with your chosen bank before proceeding.

 There are banks which offer attractive interest rates but some just match your standard credit card rates.
 Nonetheless, the savings on the initial cash advance fee, if your amount is large enough, makes the call or fax to the bank worth it.

-It is always best to use an empty credit card with no outstanding balance no matter which cash withdrawal product you choose.
+When applying for a credit card cash instalment plan, it is always best to use an empty credit card with no outstanding balance no matter which cash withdrawal product you choose.
 This will ensure you pay off your borrowed cash amount within the tenure stipulated and you avoid paying exorbitant amounts of interest should your bank settle your outstanding amounts based on date charged rather than highest interest first.

-A cash advance is relatively simpler than a cash instalment plan.
+A cash advance is relatively simpler than a cash installment plan.
 At withdrawal from the ATM you are charged a fee of 5% or a minimum of RM15-25 depending on your bank.
 After which a 17-18% interest is charged on a daily rest basis until you pay off the full amount.

 |Bank/Product||One time fixed interest rate (p.a.)||Tenures||Transaction Fee/Processing Fee||Minimum amount (if any)|

-|RHB CashXcess||8-10%||12-36 months||No||No|
+|RHB CashXcess||4.88-9%||12-36 months||No||No|

 |OCBC Call for Cash||5.99%||12-36 months||1% cash advance fee||RM1000|

-|Alliance Bank Fast Cash Plan||5.99%||12-36 months||No||RM1000|
+|Alliance Bank Fast Cash Plan||6.99-7.99%||12-36 months||No||RM1000|